maythaswang/texture_patisserie/README.md

 ## Demos

+## Known Issues
+- Export format doesn't conform fully to the specified format.
+- The nodes going into different output cannot be the same otherwise there will be issues when rewrangling internally.
+Right now consider making

+## Notes

+※This add-on is still being maintained, I will be adding more features whenever I am free or in need of some specific functionalities!

-### Future plans
+### Future plans (No promises)
-- Hi-poly -> low-poly baking
-- Normals swizzle
+- Normals swizzle based on engine
+- High to Low-poly baking
+- Bake Queue and presets
 - Channel Packing
-- Bake Queue and presets

-### Known Issues
-- Export format issue
-- The nodes going into different output cannot be the same otherwise there will be issues when rewrangling internally

-※This add-on is still being maintained, I will be adding more features whenever I am free or in need of some specific functionalities!